z3i/gutenberg/README.md

 Rake integration
 ----------------

 Gutenberg easily integrates with Rake.
 You include this portion of code in your Rakefile:

 ```ruby
 require 'gutenberg/task'
 Gutenberg::Task.new
 ```

-It adds two tasks, `see_readme` (for preview) and `readme` (for generating).
-You’re pretty ready to use them!
+And you’re pretty ready to use them!
+It adds two tasks:

-    $ rake readme
+    rake readme      # Compile README.md
+    rake see_readme  # See README.md